Green mining: An oxymoron

 2. Water management

-Due to water being vital for the mining process, companies have been forced to look into ways to better manage their water use.
+Due to water being vital for the mining process, companies have been forced to look into efficient ways to better manage their water use.
 Ecosphere Technologies, a water services company, is one of the latest in technological developments that help clean high volumes of wastewater produced from mining.
 Its Ozonix water treatment technology is a chemical-free alternative that offers safe ways of recycling wastewater.
 It even works in real-time processing and can bring back 100 per cent of flow back water from about 38 thousand barrels.

 According to MiningFacts.org, in the late 90s, active water treatment systems were seen to be cost-effective.
 However, at the time, it removed only 99.2 per cent of metals in the water.
 Though it wasn’t considered to be a viable solution, it was valuable research that resulted in restoring the natural wetland and developed it into a recreation area and park.
 This water treatment which involved oxidation and lime treatments in active and passive forms was piloted in the Wheal Jane mine in the United Kingdom.